grafana/google-sheets-datasource/docs/sources/query-editor.md

 | **Number** | Numeric cells. |
 | **String** | Text or anything that is not consistently time or number. |

 - **Mixed types:** If a column has mixed value types (for example, numbers and text), the plugin treats the column as string.
-A warning is added to the response (for example, “Multiple data types found in column … Using string data type”).
+A warning is added to the response (for example, "Multiple data types found in column … Using string data type").
-- **Mixed units:** If a column has mixed units (for example, different currencies or formats), the plugin uses the formatted value and may add a warning (for example, “Multiple units found in column … Formatted value will be used”).
+- **Mixed units:** If a column has mixed units (for example, different currencies or formats), the plugin uses the formatted value and may add a warning (for example, "Multiple units found in column … Formatted value will be used").
 - **Formula errors in numeric columns:** A cell in a number column whose formula errors (for example, `#DIV/0!`, `#N/A`, or `#REF!`) or that has not yet computed a value produces a null (empty) value for that cell.
 The rest of the column is unaffected and the query still returns.
 Fix the underlying formula in the sheet to restore the value.
 - **Parse errors:** Cells that cannot be parsed (for example, invalid date text) produce per-cell warnings.
 The row may still be returned with a fallback or empty value depending on the column type.